slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"People who want to share their religious views with you almost never want you to share yours with them.*
 > *"Everybody wants to go to heaven, but nobody wants to die.*
 - after reaching a certain age, you are no longer viewed as a person. you become an institution and are you aere treated the way institutions are. you are expected to behave like a piece of period furniture, an architectual landmark.
-- maturing is realizing how many things don't require your comment.
+- maturing is realizing how many things don’t require your comment.
 -->

-> *"If you arrive to my age and nobody thinks well of you, I don't care how big your bank account is, your life is a disaster."
+> *"If you arrive to my age and nobody thinks well of you, I don’t care how big your bank account is, your life is a disaster."
 -- Warren Buffett*

 > *"Aging is an extraordinary process where you become the person you always should have been."